DappDevs/presentations/presentation/hack-night.md

 ---

-# I Made a This, Now What?
+# I Made This, Now What?
 * Deploy via Remix through MetaMask
     * Specify "Injected Web3 Provider"
 * Deploy raw bytecode via Remix or Mist

 ---

-# What are these Tokens everyone is talking about?
+# What are these ICOs everyone is talking about?
 * "Whitelist" (pre-register) with the [ICO contract](./contracts/ICO.sol)
     * I will give you the Address
 * I will start the ICO once everyone has registered